Ice Machine Audit Checklist

 Answer the following questions to prepare for an ice machine audit

-1. Does your setup have clear or translucent tubings or housings?
+1. Does your setup have clear or translucent tubing or housings?

 - Light penetrating the system can facilitate the growth of harmful bacteria.